 Can I Drink Alcohol Before Botox?

 Is it okay to drink alcohol before Botox?
-No; according to doctors it’s important to avoid alcohol before your appointment to minimize side effects and achieve the best result possible.
+No; according to doctors, it’s important to avoid alcohol before your appointment to minimize side effects and achieve the best result possible.

 When can you have your last glass of wine or cocktail?
-You need to plan on not having alcohol starting 24 hours before your Botox appointment, and ideally for the entire week before the procedure.
+You need to plan on not having alcohol starting 24 hours before your Botox appointment and, ideally, for the entire week before the procedure.
 So, why can’t you drink before having a Botox injection?

 Why Can’t You Drink Alcohol Before a Botox appointment?